cfware/babel-plugin-template-html-minifier/readme.md

 export should be processed.
 * lit.html is processed because `"lit-html": ["html"]`.
 * litHtml is processed because `"lit-element": ["html"]`.
+* css is processed because `"lit-element": [{"name": "css", "encapsulation": "style"}]`.
+  The `encapsulation` argument ensures that `html-minifier` understands that the template contains CSS, without it the template would be processed as HTML.
 * `this.html` in MyHyperHTMLElement is processed because `"hyperhtml-element": [{"name": null, "member": "html"}]` specifies that the `html` member of classes which extend the default export should be processed.
+* bind is processed because of `"hyperhtml": [{"name": "bind", "type": "factory"}]`, the type `factory` specifies the bind returns a function which processes the tagged templates.
 * html is not processed because it was exported from an unlisted module.

 All matching is done based on the exported name, not the local/imported name.